 That’s because many of the hotels in Williamsburg are boutique hotels.

 Some have rooftop bars with amazing skyline views.
-The William Vale even has a rooftop pool!
+The William Vale hotel even has a rooftop pool!

-If you are looking to stay outside of Manhattan but still enjoy great street art, fantastic food and bars, cutting-edge music, and boutique shops, look into staying in Williamsburg.
+If you want to stay outside of Manhattan but still enjoy great street art, fantastic food and bars, cutting-edge music, and boutique shops, look into staying in Williamsburg.

-Note that there aren’t any Williamsburg hotels that are especially good for families, though some hotels do have pools!
+While there aren’t any Williamsburg hotels that are especially good for families, some have pools!

 Budget Hotels